soulsands/trilium-chat/README.md

 -   Normal chat
 -   Custom prompt
-    -   Supports mustache syntax to render options. e.g. {{languague:chinese|English|Franch}} will be rendered as a select element
+    -   Supports mustache syntax to render options. e.g. {{language:Enligsh|Chinese|Czech}} will be rendered as a select element (This can be changed in CHAT_PROMPTS)
     -   {{message}} as your message
     -   {{activeNote}} as the content of active note
 -   Commands